-Doja Cat, DaBaby, Noah Cyrus lead fashion march at Grammys
+Doja Cat, Cynthia Erivo led the fashion march at the Grammys

-NEW YORK (AP) — Doja Cat went for neon feathers and a moto jacket-inspired leather dress zipped allll the way down and DaBaby brightened up the Grammys in a bright mustard and green floral suit as music’s big night Sunday offered a luxe fashion moment for the stars.
+NEW YORK (AP) — Doja Cat went for neon feathers and a moto-inspired look zipped allll the way down and Cynthia Erivo stunned in a sparkling silver gown with gold accents by Louis Vuitton at the Grammys as music’s big night Sunday offered a luxe fashion moment for the stars.

-Dressed in Roberto Cavalli, Doja Cat’s look included cat-claw zips on each arm.
-DaBaby, his mom, Linda by his side in red, rocked Dolce & Gabbana.
+Dressed in Roberto Cavalli, Doja’s look included cat-claw zips on each arm and a feathered skirt.

-“I want to be the cat lady, so let me be that,” Doja told E!
+“I want to be the cat lady, so let me be that,” she said.

+Erivo’s gown included a low cutout at the front with a gold bib effect at the top and a gold belt, while DaBaby brightened up a drastically pared-down red carpet in a bright mustard and green floral suit from Dolce & Gabbana.

+Dua Lipo also sparkled, in a pink sequin Versace gown with a butterfly motif.
+The body-skimming gown included cutouts at the hips and a sexy high slit.

+Billie Eilish matched her long nails to a loose pink and black trouser look, her hat and face mask also a match.

-Topping off his suit with a wide-brim green hat, DaBaby was on hand in person but earlier created an Instagram red carpet moment with his daughter since no kids were allowed at the Los Angeles show.
+DaBaby, his mom, Linda, by his side in red, topped off his suit with a wide-brim green hat with red underneath.
+He was on hand in person but earlier created an Instagram red carpet moment with his daughter since no kids were allowed at the Los Angeles show.

 Joanie Leeds, winner of the best children’s music album, did something similar at a distance from home in New York.